WNNF

-WNNF (94.1 MHz, “Cat Country 94.1”) is a commercial FM radio station in Cincinnati, Ohio.
+WNNF (94.1 FM, “94.1 WNNF Queen City Country”) is a commercial radio station in Cincinnati, Ohio.
 The station broadcasts a country music radio format and is owned by Cumulus Media.
 Its studios and offices are on Montgomery Road in Norwood, Ohio, with a Cincinnati address.

 WNNF has an effective radiated power (ERP) of 16,000 watts.
 The transmitter site is on Highland Avenue at Interstate 71, northeast of Downtown Cincinnati, co-located with the tower used for WKRC-TV.

 History

 Early years (1955-1970s)

 The station signed on in 1955.
 In the early 1970s, it switched to a Top 40/Oldies format.

-Rock (1976-1981)
+Rock (1976–1981)

 In 1976, the station became WSAI-FM and played Rock n Roll.

-Country (1981-1985)
+Country (1981– August 1985)

 In 1981, the station changed to a country format, and became WKXF ("Kix 94.1").

-Top 40 (1985)
+Top 40 (August - September 1985)

-During late summer 1985, the station briefly switched to a CHR format branded as "K-Rock 94".
+Briefly in late summer 1985, the station changed to a top 40 format calling itself K-Rock 94.